-It is an undeniable fact that expropriation was part of the Hellenic genocide.
+It is an undeniable fact that expropriation played an important role in the Hellenic genocide.
 We can say, expropriation and appropriation marked the beginning of a period of persecution and execution.
 The result is well known.
 However, while the Christian appropriation of Hellenism’s history and philosophy still goes on, new players have entered the «game» our culture has apparently become nowadays.

 Not only that, whoever studies the history of Hellenic genocide will very quickly discover that the different forms of monotheism use identical and similar arguments and rationalizations as the anti-Hellenic monotheists, past and current.
 This is not by chance: willingly or not, they put the same stereotypes, ideas and mental schemata in practice.